A Botany graduate, Nithya Venkat enjoys researching and writing about topics that interest her.

 Lightning is a bolt of electric current caused by the sudden discharge of electric charges from cloud to cloud or from cloud to the ground.
 It occurs during a thunderstorm or even when there is clear weather.

-You can never predict when lightning will strike, so when you see a burst of lightning in the sky, take necessary precautions and be safe.
+When you see a burst of lightning in the sky, take necessary precautions and be safe.

 What you should do when lightning strikes